Zainshafqat54/Segmentation_And_Classification_of_Diabetic-Retinopathy-using-python/zain.md

 The `follow_requests` field in the `listing_page_handler` generates GET requests for product pages using the extracted `product_url` field.

 ### **Workflow**
-1. The scraper starts with a listing page URL.
-2. The `listing_page_handler` processes the page, extracts product URLs, and generates follow requests.
+- The `listing_page_handler` processes the page, extracts product URLs, and generates follow requests.
-3. When a follow request is made for a product URL, the `product_page_matcher` triggers the `product_page_handler`.
+- When a follow request is made for a product URL, the `product_page_matcher` triggers the `product_page_handler`.
-4. The `product_page_handler` processes the product page and extracts the required data.
+- The `product_page_handler` processes the product page and extracts the required data.

 ### **Customization**
 - Update the `pattern` fields in matchers to match specific URL structures for your use case.